Edward Knox (Australian politician): Career in business

 He was employed by the Australian Auction Company and in 1843 rose to the position of manager before transferring to the Australasian Sugar Company.
 He was eventually a partner in a sugar distillery, which he leased to his employers.
 In 1855 he founded the Colonial Sugar Refining Company, of which he was the first chairman of directors, a position he held until 1901.
 Knox expanded his interests establishing refineries and mills throughout Australia, New Zealand and later Fiji.
 He handed over the management of the company to his son Edward William but stayed on as chairman until 1901.
 He was a respected employer displaying an interest in his employees by establishing one of the first staff provident funds.

 Knox had other business interests notably in banking and commerce.
 A director of the Commercial Banking Company of Sydney between 1845 and 1901, he became manager in July 1847.
 He then became a director of the Sydney Tramway and Railway Company, and helped establish the Sydney Chamber of Commerce.

 Career in politics

 Knox was appointed to the first New South Wales Legislative Council in 1856–57.
 He later resigned due to his absence from the colony and founded the Victoria Sugar Company.
 He served again in the Legislative Council from 1882 to 1894 during which time he was active in opposing Sir Alfred Stephen's divorce bills.

 Personal life

+Knox married Martha Rutledge on 4 June 1844, with whom he had eight children.